TiesdeKok/LearnPythonforResearch/README.md

 Python 3.x is the newer and superior version over Python 2.7 so I strongly recommend to use Python 3.x (Python 3.6) whenever possible.

 The only reason to occasionaly use Python 2.7 would be if you are "forced" to (i.e. there is a package that you have to use but that is not yet updated to work with Python 3).
-In this unlikely scenario I would recommend to just install Python 2.7 alongside Python 3.6, and only use Python 2.7 when you really have to.
+In this unlikely scenario I would recommend to just install Python 2.7 alongside Python 3.6, and only use Python 2.7 when you need to.

 <h2 id="usingpython">Using Python</h2>